yudhisteer/Google-Playstore-App-Analytics/README.md

 ```
 ## 3. Exploring App Categories

-With more than 1 billion active users in 190 countries around the world, Google Play continues to be an important distribution platform to build a global audience.
-For businesses to get their apps in front of users, it's important to make them more quickly and easily discoverable on Google Play.
-To improve the overall search experience, Google has introduced the concept of grouping apps into categories.
+In 2020, Google Play users worldwide downloaded 108.5 billion mobile apps, up from 76 billion apps in 2018.
+Google Play continues to be an important distribution platform to build a global audience.
+For an app developer or businesses to grasp the attention of users with their apps, it is principal to make them easy and quickly to be discovered on the platofrm.
+To create a better user experience, Google Play has introduced the concept of grouping apps into categories.

 This brings us to the following questions: